Diucla/i-have-js-interview/hackerrank/3. NewYearChaos/README.md

 * Each Person can be bribed one time by the same person
 * If an element has numbers greater than it to the left, that means, this element was bribe at least one time, so now, how to find how many times, a Person was bribe?
 We just have to count the numbers, greater than that element, in the left.
 **Note** we have to start looking from `originalPosition - 1` because the first Person that bribes just do it once.
 And we will stop in the current position of the element.
+* when the original position is **0** then subtract by 1 we have `0 - 1` negative position, so we have to found the max between 0 and `originalPosition - 1` to avoid negative index

 Something like